 We define Funders as anyone looking to contribute to impact focused projects through Maanch technologies.
 Funders include Individuals, Wealth Advisors & Family Offices, Grant Making Foundations, and CSR Teams.

 The Maanch Metrics are a consolidation and set of visualisations based on the Impact information provided during the Project Creation process.
 The reports that make up Maanch Metrics are the SDG Profile, Five Pillars Graph, Global and In Country Needs Intensity Meters, Topic vs. Scope breakdown, and financial calculations.
-For more, take a look at Our Metrics.
-Our Metrics
+For more, take a look at Our Metrics

-Payment details are taken so that we can efficiently facilitate the transactions between Funder and Receiver.
-We use Stripe as our payment gateway, and none of your payment details will be stored by Maanch.
+Payment details are taken so that we can efficiently facilitate the transactions on our platform.
+We use Stripe as our platform payment gateway, and none of your payment details will be stored by Maanch.

 Each Maanch user creates a Profile.
-For Receivers, this enables them to create projects and generate our Impact Metrics.
+For Receivers, this enables you to create projects and generate our Impact Metrics.
 As a Funder, this allows you to find and fund aligned projects, and get a consolidated view of your funded projects through our Impact Dashboard.

 This is the amount of time that the funds raised will sustain the project.
 It can be anything up to five years after the end of the fundraising period of six months.

 Project to Organisation Size Ratio

-This measures Project Budget as a proportion of your total annual Income.
+This measures Project Budget as a proportion of a Charity’s total annual Income.